pythagoras-19/PantryPal/README.md

 - **GroceryBloc**: Manages the application's state, specifically the grocery list, by reacting to user interactions and
   - updating the list accordingly.
 It handles the following:
 - **Events**:
-  - `LoadGroceryList`: Triggered to load the grocery list from local storage (using shared_preferences).
+  - `LoadGroceryList`: Triggered to load the grocery list from local storage (using `SharedPreferences`).
   - `AddGroceryItem`: Dispatched when a new item is added to the grocery list.
 It contains the GroceryItem to be added.
   - `RemoveGroceryItem`: Triggered when an item is to be removed from the list, identified by its index.
   - `UpdateGroceryItem`: Dispatched to update an existing item in the list, identified by its index and the new GroceryItem data.